ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/3-Release-Notes.md

 - Fixed icon overwrites for consistent pipboy icon patches.
 Thank you to discord user @Baby for pressing the issue and bringing it to my attention

 **Updated**
+- Animated Ingestibles - B42 Inject Patch
+> 1.3 to 1.4
+- MUX Series Overhaul
+> 6.2 to 6.2a

 ## Release 1.5.4.6 - 12/04/2023